It’s no secret that a big part of our financial success is based upon the decisions we make in life.

 Fortunately, most of us will be lucky enough to be afforded with at least one or two challenging opportunities — and hopefully, lots more — over our lifetimes that we’ll choose to either accept or decline.

-As a recent assignment for his latest Stacking Benjamins podcast, my friend Joe Saul-Sehy challenged me to pinpoint an opportunity that I was presented with sometime during my lifetime and the resulting impacts of my decision.
+As an assignment for his Stacking Benjamins podcast, my friend Joe Saul-Sehy challenged me to pinpoint an opportunity that I was presented with sometime during my lifetime and the resulting impacts of my decision.

 Looking back, I immediately focused on a challenging opportunity I was given just a few short years into my nascent engineering career.